Niloy-Avro/Hote-Management-System-Project/README.md

-This is a Project of Hotel Mnagaement System Using Java NAQ d MySQL
+<h1>This is a Project of Hotel Mnagaement System Using Java andd MySQL</h1>